Conditional Gradients for the Approximate Vanishing Ideal: Conditional Gradients

-Any algorithm guaranteeing an $\eps$-accurate solution to \eqref{eq:cop} or \eqref{eq:ccop} can be used to construct the polynomial $g$ returned by \cvxoracle{}, allowing the practitioner to choose a solver with specific properties for any given task.
-Our goal is to construct a set of generators $\cG$ consisting of few and sparse polynomials to obtain a compact representation of the approximately vanishing ideal.
-The former property is already achieved by restricting leading terms of generators to be in the border, see Section~\ref{section:the_oavi_algorithm}.
-The latter property, we address with our choice of solver for \eqref{eq:cop} or \eqref{eq:ccop}.
+Any $\eps$-accurate solution to \eqref{eq:cop} or \eqref{eq:ccop} can be used to construct the polynomial $g$ returned by \cvxoracle{}, allowing the practitioner to choose the best solver for any given task.
+Our goal is to construct a set of generators $\cG$ consisting of few and sparse polynomials to obtain a compact representation of the approximate vanishing ideal.
+The former property is achieved by restricting leading terms of generators to be in the border.
+We address the latter property with our choice of solver for \eqref{eq:cop} or \eqref{eq:ccop}.